geiser/2017-experiment-analysis/pilot-study/data/README.md

 ### File: [PerceivedChoice.csv](PerceivedChoice.csv)

-CSV-file with the IRT-based estimates of Perceived Choice for the students on pilot empirical study.
+CSV-file with the IRT-based estimates of Perceived Choice.
 These estimates were calculated through the building process of RSM-based instruments detailed in the file: [irt-instruments.pdf](../../report/irt-instruments.pdf)
 - On-line visualization: [PerceivedChoice.csv](https://github.com/geiser/phd-thesis-evaluation/blob/master/pilot-study/data/PerceivedChoice.csv)
 - R script used to generate this file: [00-rsm-motivation-measurement-building.R](../00-rsm-motivation-measurement-building.R) ([more info](../))